Unity-Technologies/com.unity.multiplayer.docs/versioned_docs/version-0.1.0/getting-started/connection-approval.md

 title: Connection Approval
 ---

-During every new connection the MLAPI performs a handshake on top of the one(s) done by the transport.
-This is to ensure that the `NetworkConfig`'s match up between the Client and Server.
-In the `NetworkConfig` you can specify to enable `ConnectionApproval`.
-Connection approval will let you decide on a per connection basis if the connection should be allowed.
-Connection approval also lets you specify the player prefab to be created, allowing you to override the default behaviour on a per player basis.
+With every new connection, Unity MLAPI performs a handshake in addition to handshakes done by the transport.
+This is to ensure that the `NetworkConfig`s match between the Client and Server.
+In the `NetworkConfig`, you can specify to enable `ConnectionApproval`.

+Connection approval allows you to decide on a per connection basis if the connection should be allowed.
+Connection approval also enables you to specify the player prefab to be created, allowing you to override the default behaviour on a per player basis.

+## Callback for approval logic

-However, when `ConnectionApproval` is true you are also required to provide a callback where you put your approval logic inside.
+When `ConnectionApproval` is `true`, you are also required to provide a callback where you put your approval logic inside.

 Server-only example: